WajahatAliAbid/aws-lambda-go-demo/README.md

     zip -9 main.zip main
     ```

-6. Upload to lambda and test
+6. Upload to lambda and test using the following event argument.

     ```json
     {